The Tour Divide

 Holland Lake was one of the most beautiful campgrounds on the entire route.
 Only drawback was that it was a bit crowded, no doubt due to its popularity.

 Those mountains in the background are my next day's challenge.

 The camp host was super nice.
-Even with the campground a capacity, he offered the wooded area across from his site to us road weary bikers, (one of the benefits of having a small footprint).
+Even with the campground at capacity, he offered the wooded area across from his site to all road weary bikers, (one of the benefits of having a small footprint).
 He even offered a power cord to charge up my batteries.